shango/opsis-slate/README.md

 - Automatically detect the footage duration from the Sequence comp
 - Set Sequence and Working comps to the detected duration
 - Set Output comp to duration + 1 (for slate frame)
-- Update Time Remap on the three Working comp layers in SLATE_TEMPLATE
+- Update Time Remap on the three Working comp layers in SLATE_TEMPLATE to display first, middle and last frame of Output comp.
+- Verion up will increment the current version.
+If you are a version behind the most recent, it will skip over it and version up from there.

-## Expressions for Text Layers no controlled by the Script
+## Expressions for Text Layers not controlled by the Script

+These expressions are supplied here in case one gets removed from a layer and needs to be replaced.

 ### Project Name expression